 - Fines– A misdemeanor conviction can result in a fine of up to $1000, while felony convictions can result in fines ranging from $5,000 to $15,000.

 - Restitution -Intended to compensate the injured party for the losses he or she suffered.

 - Probation – Sentences require meeting specific court requirements such as regularly reporting to a probation officer, submitting to random drug testing, and refraining from committing other criminal offenses.

 South Florida Identity Theft Defense Attorney

 Herman Law, P.A. has extensive experience defending clients against identity theft charges.
 These crimes are taken very seriously by state prosecutors, and a conviction can lead to harsh penalties.
 Our highly skilled criminal defense attorneys will help you understand your rights and devise an aggressive defense strategy to secure your freedom.
 Because the government has unlimited resources at its disposal, it is crucial to have an experienced white collar criminal defense attorney in your corner.
-Call our office today for a free consultation.
+Call our office or fill out a contact form today for a free consultation.

 Herman Law, P.A. serves clients in Ft, Lauderdale, West Palm Beach, Martin, Okeechobee and Palm Beach Counties and throughout South Florida